Driving to Mont Caro, the Highest Road in Tarragona — Only if You’re Not Afraid of Heights

 Why is Mont Caro Famous?

 At this elevation, Mont Caro is the highest point in both the Ports de Tortosa-Beseit range and the province of Tarragona.
-The summit features two large antennas and a shrine to the Virgin Mary.
+The summit features two large antennas and a shrine to the Virgin Mary, offering a 360-degree view that, on clear days, allows you to see the Ebro Delta and even the Balearic Islands.

 What’s the Weather Like on Mont Caro?

 Located in the Ports de Tortosa-Beseit range, Mont Caro experiences a Mediterranean climate.
 In summer, the forest can become extremely hot and dry.
 Be sure to stop along the way to enjoy the stunning views and the birdlife in the various habitats.
-During winter, snowfalls occasionally cover the summit.
+During winter, snowfalls occasionally cover the summit, making the final sections extremely slippery.

 How Challenging is the Road to Mont Caro?

-The road to the summit is fully paved but in poor condition.
-It includes steep sections and lacks central markings.
-The narrow road is barely wide enough for two cars to pass, with no guardrails in certain areas.
-The climb is long and tough, starting with well-maintained roads near Tarragona, but as you ascend, the roads become narrower and more worn, with rocky roadside edges jutting out.
-The ascent bears some resemblance to Mont Faron, known from the Tour Méditerranéen and Paris-Nice races.
+The road to the summit is fully paved.
+While some sections have been improved recently, it remains a steep and technical drive.
+The road is narrow, lacks central markings, and is barely wide enough for two cars to pass, with no guardrails in several exposed areas.
+The climb is long and tough; as you ascend, the road becomes more worn with rocky roadside edges.
+The ascent bears some resemblance to Mont Faron in France.
 While Mont Faron is short and steep, Mont Caro’s climb is long and exhausting, though both offer stunning views of the coastline below.

 How Long is the Road to Mont Caro?